 What is a sole proprietorship?

 An eenmanszaak is a legal structure without legal personality.
-As sole trader you alone are responsible, and liable, for the company, its finances, and its debts.
-You can only set up one sole proprietorship in the Netherlands, but you can operate under various trade names, perform different business activities, and work from multiple premises.
+As sole trader you alone are responsible, and personally liable, for the business, its finances, and its debts.
+You can only set up 1 sole proprietorship in the Netherlands, but you can operate under various trade names, perform different business activities, and work from more than 1 establishment.

 Setting up and registering a Dutch sole proprietorship

-To set up as a sole trader in the Netherlands, you have to register at KVK in the Dutch Business Register (Handelsregister).
-You pay a fee (inschrijfvergoeding) for this.
+To set up as a sole trader in the Netherlands, you have to register with the Netherlands Chamber of Commerce KVK.
 KVK will pass on your details to the Netherlands Tax Administration (Belastingdienst).
-They will determine if you are an entrepreneur for BTW (Value Added Tax, VAT).
-If you are, they will send you your BTW-id (VAT identification number) and BTW-nummer (VAT number) by post within two weeks.
+They will determine if you are an entrepreneur for VAT (BTW).
+If you are, they will send you your VAT-identification number and VAT tax number by post within 2 weeks.

 Registering at KVK online

 You can register your eenmanszaak online.
 You need your DigiD to do so.
 To finalise your registration, you need to make an appointment at one of the KVK offices.
-Once registered, you can access Mijn eenmanszaak using your DigiD to look up your company extract.
+You pay a one-time registration fee (inschrijfvergoeding).
+Once registered, you can access My KVK using your DigiD to look up your company extract.
 You can then check that all the details are still correct and report any changes directly.

 Administration